jedipunkz/miniecs/README.md

 A sub-command to login ecs container with incremental searching.

 Run 'login' sub-command to login to container.
-If you don't specify cluster, miniecs find all of your cluster in region. 'region' option is requred.
+If you don't specify cluster, miniecs find all of your clusters in region. 'region' option is requred.

 ```shell
 $ miniecs login --region <REGION_NAME>